YouweGit/PimcoreQuickstart/README.md

 Initialize the project from the plugin:
 * /plugins/PimcoreQuickstart/cli/quickstart.sh

-DO NOT USE (only for development):
+DO NOT USE (this is only for quickstart-plugin-development purposes):
 * /plugins/PimcoreQuickstart/cli/copy-project-files-to-plugin.sh